 Our team is working hard to advance organ perfusion, the ability to rehabilitate organs that were once considered unusable.

 We're the first transplant center in Ohio to perform ex-vivo lung perfusion.
 In our organ assessment and repair center, donated lungs are placed in an incubator-like dome and attached to a circuit that removes excess water, ventilates and repairs the lung tissue.
-Ohio State has perfused kidneys for years, and we'll soon begin testing this method on livers.
+Ohio State has perfused kidneys for years, and began testing this method on livers in 2019.

 Our physicians and scientists are also researching ways to improve immune system acceptance of new organs, surgical outcomes and the molecular biology behind organ injury and repair.